 Routes by Interest: Art, Panoramas, and Hidden Courtyards

-Wander toward concealed courtyards behind wooden doors; the spaces are enchanting and enduring, with sunlight on stone, discreet galleries, and white-washed walls that invite everyone to linger.
+Wander toward concealed courtyards behind wooden doors; the spaces are enchanting and enduring, with sunlight on stone, discreet galleries, and white-washed walls that invite. everyone to linger.

-Notable notes: this itinerary include several short detours to catch a quiet square and a final pause where participants exchange impressions; visitors usually spread along a graceful line, agile and mindful of pace, and what became a highlight for many is a close look at a white-washed courtyard.
+Notable notes: this itinerary includes several short detours to catch a quiet square and a final pause where participants exchange impressions; visitors usually spread along a graceful line, agile and mindful of pace, and what became a highlight for many is a close look at a white-washed courtyard.

-Optimal Timing: Weather, Lighting, and Crowd Considerations
+Optimal Timing: Weather, Lighting and Crowd Considerations

 Aim for a window from 7:00 to 9:00 to enjoy plenty of space, softer morning light, and minimal interference from groups.